-Inspired by Ayurveda, this sequence is designed to keep you healthy during cold and flu season.
-Heated poses help clear congestion, and soothing, restorative postures build ojas, or vigor, considered the protective buffer of your immune system.
+Inspired by Ayurveda, this yoga sequence for your immune system is designed to keep you healthy during cold and flu season.
+It contains both heated poses to help clear congestion, and soothing, restorative postures to build ojas, or vigor, which is often considered the protective buffer of your immune system.

 Place a folded blanket at the top of a bolster.
 Sit between your heels with the bolster behind your tailbone.
 Lie back on the bolster, resting your head on the blanket.
 Turn your palms up.
 Stay here for 10 to 15 breaths.

 Prasarita Padottanasana (Wide-Legged Standing Forward Bend)

 Slowly sit up, and then stand up with your feet about 4 feet apart.
 Interlace your fingers behind your back, and straighten your arms.
 Fold forward, lifting your arms up toward the ceiling.
 Stay for 5 to 10 breaths.